 LAW ENFORCEMENT ARBITRATOR ROSTER

-Senate Bill 5055 was signed into law in 2021 and requires all arbitrations of law enforcement personnel disciplinary grievances must come from the roster of arbitrators approved by the Commission.
+RCW 41.58.070 requires that all arbitrations of law enforcement personnel disciplinary grievances come from the roster of arbitrators approved by the Commission.
 Please email firstname.lastname@example.org with any questions.

 The Commission may only appoint to the roster persons who have a minimum of six years’ experience as